kknb1982/pands-project/README.md

 * **summary.txt:** This text file gives details about the Iris Fisher dataset.
 * **variablemodule.py:** This is the code for importing the dataset, setting variables and the functions to create the plots.
 * **Ztest.txt:** This is the test file for writing to files used by the Descriptor notebook.
 This can be ignored.
-* **boxplot.png:** This is a combined box plot for all the variables.
-Each plot has the data separated by species.
-* **combinedhist.png:** This file contains histograms of the variable data it is not segregated by species.
-* **pairplot.png:** This file uses the Seaborn parplot function to output multiple scatterplots of two variables.
-The plots are coloured by species.
-* **summary.txt:** Gives a summary of each variable.
-This is created by the Analysis.py script.
-* **variablemodule.py:** Contains all the code for the functions and importing the dataset

 # 2. Analysis.py
 ## 2.1 Overview of analysis.py